vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

 to provide support on weewx-user, but it is not guaranteed.
 You are dependent on the kindness of strangers, so please be nice to them!

+# Do your homework

+Chances are your problem has been encountered by someone else.
+So before you post, do a search in the weewx-user group.

+# Do not just use someone else's posting

+If you find another posting that is similar to your problem, it might be OK to continue that thread.
+However, if the posting is older than a few months, or if it is only slightly related to your problem, you should create a new thread.
+Then make a link to the other posting, if it helps clarify the problem.

+# Do not cross-post

+If you post in weewx-user, do not post the same message in weewx-development.
+Cross-posting almost ensures that your request will be ignored.

 # The log

 There are three important rules to remember when seeking help from the group: